Canopy vs Roof Hail Netting System: Which System Should You Choose?

 Is a canopy installation cheaper than a roof installation?

-Can I install hail netting without steel poles from the supplier?
+Can I install hail netting without buying steel poles from the supplier?

 What tension should hail netting be installed at?